-The OGS started its research activity in the Svalbard archipelago in 1971 with an exploration-seismic cruise funded by Norsk-Agip (Deluchi, 2013).
-Since 2001, OGS researchers have been involved in several research cruises (four with the RV OGS-Explora but also with Norwegian, German, and Spanish vessels, also thanks to the Eurofleets EC-FP7 project), as well as on land, within international projects (Figure 3 b), often below the umbrella of the International Arctic Science Committee (IASC).
-The Svalbard treaty bans military activities in the Arctic but not research bound to mining or hydrocarbon exploration.
-This was the case of the Paleokarst research project (Paleokarst Reservoirs: An integrated 3D approach to heterogeneity, reservoir and seismic modelling) jointly funded by industrial partners and the Norwegian Research Council, which aimed to study with geophysical methods the structure and physical properties of an onshore analogous to the reservoirs at depths below the Barents seafloor.
-Within this project, the researchers conducted research while living on a remote camp onshore in sight of the mouths of several glaciers (Figures 8b, d) and had to apply strategies to prevent polar bear attacks.
-This project was followed by the PNRA project -"Integrated Methods to study PERmafrost characteristics and Variations In an Arctic natural laboratory (Svalbard)- IMPERVIA", which was another field work campaign focused on the study of permafrost (Rossi et al., 2018).
-Other projects developed offshore from the western and southern margin of Svalbard have focused on the present and past oceanographic characteristics of the Western Spitsbergen Current (the northern branch of the warm North Atlantic oceanic current) and its impact on the dynamics of the paleo-Svalbard-Barents-Sea ice sheet finalized to palaeoclimatic reconstructions.
-Further research activities targeted the identification of biological oases associated with seepage activities in relation to the presence of gas hydrates developing at the subseafloor.
-In the last two cases, the photos were collected from research vessels during the transfer to different study areas or sailing back to land, after several days or months of on-board activity, often under harsh climatic conditions, rough sea or completely blind in the thick fog or in the winter darkness, with the snow-covered land appearing like a mirage (Figures 8a, c; 9a, b).
+The OGS started its research activity in the Svalbard archipelago in 1971 with an exploratory seismic cruise funded by Norsk Agip (Deluchi, 2013).
+Since 2001, OGS researchers have been involved in several research cruises (four with the RV OGS-Explora but also with Norwegian, German, and Spanish vessels thanks to the Eurofleets EC-FP7 project) and land-based research within international projects (Fig. 3b), often under the umbrella of the International Arctic Science Committee (IASC).
+The Svalbard Treaty bans military activities in the Arctic but not research connected to mining or hydrocarbon exploration.
+This was the case for the Paleokarst research project (Paleokarst Reservoirs: An integrated 3D approach to heterogeneity, reservoir and seismic modelling), jointly funded by industrial partners and the Norwegian Research Council, which aimed to study, with geophysical methods, the structure and physical properties of an onshore site, similar to the reservoirs at depths in the Barents Sea.
+Within this project, the researchers conducted research while living on a remote camp onshore with views of the mouths of several glaciers (Fig. 8b, d), and they had to apply strategies to prevent polar bear attacks.
+This project was followed by the Integrated Methods to study PERmafrost characteristics and Variations In an Arctic natural laboratory (Svalbard; IMPERVIA) PNRA project, which was another fieldwork campaign focused on the study of permafrost (Rossi et al., 2018).
+Other projects developed offshore of the western and southern margin of Svalbard have focused on present and past oceanographic characteristics of the western Spitsbergen Current (the northern branch of the warm North Atlantic oceanic current) and its impact on the dynamics of the paleo-Svalbard-Barents Sea ice sheet for to palaeoclimatic reconstructions.
+Further research activities targeted the identification of biological oases associated with seepage activities in relation to the presence of gas hydrates developing at the sub-sea floor.
+In the last two cases, the photos were collected from research vessels during the transfer to different study areas or when sailing back to land after sev-